adityam/filter/README.md

 Basic Usage
 -----------

-The steps involved in calling a filter on the contents of an evironment are:
+The steps involved in calling a filter on the contents of an environment are:

 1. Write the contents to an external file.
 This file is the input to the filter, and is, therefore, called `\externalfilterinputfile`